CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/trackhead.md

 ### Volume

-Drag the knob left/right or up/down to adjust the volumn of a track.
+Drag the knob left/right or up/down to adjust the volume of a track.

 Hold down the ++shift++ key while dragging for fine-tuning.